Guillamon/master-data-science/README.md

 + Help understand what influences demand of items and how
 + Use this knowledge to produce short term forecasts that can assist the task of order placement
 + Make relevant information available and easy to understand

+## CONTEXT
+The company manages a stock with more than 1000 items.
+For practical reasons **the scope of the project is reduced to exploring and forecasting a subset of items belonging to a single brand**.
+The main **restrictions** that affect this brand are listed here:
++ Refrigerated products, with a **shelf life of only 60 days**
++ Orders placed on a **weekly** basis, and thus weekly incoming stock too
++ Lead time from placed order to delivery to customer of 3 to 4 weeks
++ Only a handful of customers: retail chains
++ New items launched every year
++ The brand belongs to a relatively new category that is still in growth stage in the beverage market.
+The brand actually kick-started the category in the market in 2014
++ The brand has several classes or families: 1 litre, 750ml, Smoothies, etc.

+## DATA
+The company uses and ERP sytem, that runs on a Microsoft SQL Server as a database.
+The core of the data is obtained from there, and is saved in the folder "Data_Files".
+A brief description of the files is given:

++ **Item_Ledger_Entry.csv**: a register of outbound items and details about them
++ **Sales_Header.csv**: a register of sales with details about customers to whom items were sold
++ **Sales_Line.csv**: a register of sales with details about each operation
++ **Sales_Price.csv**: a register of prices set for each item and customer
++ **Promo_Campaigns.csv**: a register of each promotional campaign
++ **Customer_Key.csv** and **Class_Key.csv**: key tables used to input additional information to previous tables

+Other sources of data were used to get holiday calendars, but are not saved to the repository because they are obtained directly from their urls

+## METHODOLOGY
+A preparatory cleaning and exploration of data has been necessary, in order to get it ready for deeper exploration and modelling.

+**Monthly and weekly data has been used for exploration and forecasting**, which has divided the focus of the project.
+The reason for this has been the peculiarity of weekly data: the number of weeks in a year is variable, which affects seasonality.
+Also, the bulk of exploration and forecasting has been done with the data of the best-seller item, based on the hypothesis that general insights would be extendable to most items belonging to the brand.

+When exploring, the main focus has been understanding how demand behaves and what could cause it.
+Once insights were obtained, modelling was attempted.

+For the **training of models, time-series cross validation** (or forecasting on a rolling window) has been used, which favours more robust models than using a simple hold-out test.
+The metric that has been chosen to measure accuracy is **Mean Absolute Scaled Errors (MASE)**.
+This metric scales errors by using a benchmark model, in this case a naive forecast.

+With **monthly data**, forecasts were of one month, and they were produced by:
++ Multiple Linear Regression
++ Exponential methods (Loess, Holt, Holt-Winters, ETS)
++ Arima models (both seasonal and non-seasonal)

+It is worth mentioning that with multiple linear regression, the **predictors used can be grouped as**:
++ Number of holidays and business days in a month
++ Dummy variables of the four seasons
++ Unit Price of the Item for each customer
++ Number of days with promotions and promotion prices, both aggregated and for each customer
++ Lagged values of item sales, and of other predictors such as number of promotion days or sales of the class the item belongs to (excluding itself)
++ Lead values of holidays

+With more than 50 predictors, the **approach used for selecting them was a hybrid stepwise regression**.
+That is, in an iterative process, adding predictors that increase accuracy the most.
+Then the process is inverted, by removing predictors and finding subsets that maximise accuracy.
+Finally, residuals of the remaining model are checked, and if they are not satisfying, predictors can be added or removed manually, and stepwise regression is reiterated.

+When **weekly data** was approached, only multiple linear regression was attempted, due to issues with seasonality, and good performance with monthly data.
+The focus here shifted, and was to produce forecasts for more items.
+A total of five items were forecasted.
+The procedure

+The focus of the exploration and forecasting of the project has been divided in two parts.

 ## INSTRUCTIONS FOR RUNNING CODE
 The code has been developed and tested on a Windows 10 OS, so make sure you run it there